 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Butternut squash is a bit high in carbs for low-carb diets, but it’s approved for Phase 2 or 3 of the original South Beach diet (without butter!)
-It’s an occasional indulgence for me, and Slow Cooker Butternut Squash is a dish where I’d watch my portion size, especially for this version with butter, but it’s something I have to have a few times in the fall!
+Butternut squash is a bit high in carbs for low-carb diets; check the nutritional info and see what you think.
+It’s an occasional indulgence for me, and Slow Cooker Butternut Squash is a dish where I’d watch my portion size, but it’s something I have to have a few times in the fall!
+Butternut is approved for Phase 2 or 3 of the original South Beach diet (without butter!)

 Find More Recipes Like This One: